 Although we chose U-boot, there are more solutions that might be worth considering when looking for a solution to load a Raspberry Pi system remotely, like the Linaro Lava or native network boot.

-If you’re in need to have a raspberry-pi added to your CI pipelines, but existing solutions seem too complex or too limited – then this solution may be right for you!
+If you’re in need of a Raspberry Pi in your CI pipelines and existing solutions seem too complex or too limited, this solution may be right for you!
+To make your own remote flashing environment, please find instructions and source files here: https://github.com/

 Author: Itay Sperling, Embedded Linux Software Developer